SDU-eScience/Documentation/docs/source/index.rst

    $ CREATE ROLE replication WITH REPLICATION PASSWORD 'ourpassword' LOGIN

-2. Set up connections and authentication on the primary
+2. Set up connections and authentication on the primary server

 Edit ``postgresql.conf``